Aviksha01/ai-mechanical-engineering-portfolio/05_Engineering_Report_Automation/README.md

 - Technical specification generation

 ## Author
-Created by [Your Name] - Mechanical Engineer specializing in automation and documentation
+Created by Aviksha - Mechanical Engineer specializing in automation and documentation